 Dr. Chris Cogle began by welcoming members and guests, taking a moment to reaffirm the Council's mission to advise the state on ways to reduce cancer burden, and reviewing the day's agenda.
-Dr. Ramzi Salloum was introduced as the new University of Florida Health Cancer Center appointee to CCRAB.
-Dr. Nitesh Paryani was introduced as the new Florida Medical Association appointee to CCRAB.

-State Cancer Plan Implementation Discussion, Part 1
+State Cancer Plan Implementation Discussion, Part 2